Skip to main content

 Prerequisites

-• An existing Kubernetes cluster (EKS)
+• A Kubernetes cluster (v1.19+)

-• kubectl access
+• kubectl command-line tool configured to access your cluster

 Use Amazon S3